Our latest whitepaper “Enabling employee wealth through ESOP liquidity” is out!

 1. What are SARs?

-SARs, or stock appreciation rights, is a means to motivate and reward employees.
-SARs provide employees the right to receive the cash value of shares equivalent to the appreciated value of the company’s share price between two set dates.
+SARs or stock appreciation rights is a means to motivate and reward employees.
+Unlike ESOPs, SARs can also be granted to advisors and consultants.
+SARs provide its holders the right to receive the cash value of shares equivalent to the appreciated value of the company’s share price between two set dates.
 The appreciated value is calculated as the difference between the fair market value of the company’s shares at the time when the SARs exercise and the price set at the time of grant of SARs.
 The grant price of SARs is set by a registered valuer.

 2. How are SARs granted?

 The company’s compensation committee sets the grant and vesting conditions of SARs under a stock option plan.
 The vesting schedule is also known as the earning schedule.
-The committee determines who is eligible to participate in the scheme, the exercise price at which the grant is offered etc. This is followed by sending grant letters to identified employees.
-Like other plans, the conditions for earning the economic benefits on SARs depends on various factors, such as employee performance, continuation of employee’s employment after the grant is made, or both.
+The committee determines who is eligible to participate in the scheme, the exercise price at which the grant is offered etc. This is followed by sending grant letters to identified individuals.
+Like other plans, the conditions for earning the economic benefits on SARs depends on various factors, such as performance, continuation of employment after the grant is made etc.

 3. What are Earned SARs?

-The option holders must satisfy certain conditions for the SARs to become Earned SARs.
+The SAR holders must satisfy certain conditions for the SARs to become Earned SARs.
 These conditions may be linked to time (continuation of employment), performance, or a combination of both.
-Once the SARs become earned SARs, the options holder becomes eligible to receive payment on SARs.
-Just like a standard stock option plan, the option holder must send an exercise request to the company to receive the payout on the Earned SARs.
+Once the SARs become earned SARs, the SAR holder becomes eligible to receive payment on SARs.
+Just like a standard stock option plan, the SAR holder must send an exercise request to the company to receive the payout on the Earned SARs.

 4. How are SARs different from stock options?

 The fundamental difference between an ‘Option’ and a ‘SAR’ is with respect to the ownership of shares granted.
-Once exercised, options provide employees actual ownership of a company’s shares, making them shareholders in the company.
-This entitles employees to all rights and benefits flowing from the ownership of such shares.
+Once exercised, options provide its holders actual ownership of a company’s shares, making them shareholders in the company.
+This entitles them to all rights and benefits flowing from the ownership of such shares.

 SARs only provide benefits equivalent to the appreciated value of shares between two set dates.
 SAR holders do not become shareholders of a company on exercise nor do they receive any rights that come with being the shareholders of a company.

-5. When is an employee entitled to a payout on SARs?
+5. When is the SAR holder be entitled to a payout on SARs?

 The right to receive payment on a granted SAR will arise only upon the satisfaction of the payment conditions identified in the grant letter or on the occurrence of a liquidity event.